bmukesh23/Edutrack/README.md

 # 🎓 Edutrack
-An intelligent Learning Management System (LMS) that adapts to each user’s skill level and learning pace, ensuring a customized and effective learning experience.Built with React.ts and Gemma2-9b.
+An intelligent Learning Management System (LMS) that adapts to each user’s skill level and learning pace, ensuring a customized and effective learning experience.Built with React.ts and Gemini 2.0 Flash.

 ## 📦 Technologies